codee-com/open-catalog/Checks/PWR012/README.md

 optimizations due to [pointer aliasing](/Glossary/Pointer-aliasing.md).
 Also, it can cause unnecessary data movements impacting performance or incorrect data movements impacting correctness and even crashes impacting code quality.

-### Actions

-Pass the used fields as separate parameters instead of the whole derived type.

 ### Code example